ErisDS/orm-benchmark/README.md

 - Run `node scripts/benchmark.js` to run the benchmark

 TODO: figure out Adonis CLI and make the benchamrk run with `node ace benchmark` :D

+## Results

+Run on my 2021 MacBook M1 Max

+**duration benchmark results:**

+Bookshelf:	 81 requests in 20.03s, 83.4 MB read
+Objection:	 360 requests in 20.02s, 390 MB read
+Lucid:		 22 requests in 20.02s, 18.4 MB read

+Objection is better than Bookshelf by 367.12% Objection is better than Lucid by 2015.73%
+Bookshelf is better than Lucid by 352.93%

+**throughput benchmark results:**

+Bookshelf:	 100 requests in 30.03s, 110 MB read
+Objection:	 100 requests in 6.01s, 110 MB read
+Lucid:		 100 requests in 109.11s, 108 MB read

+Objection is better than Bookshelf by 399.99% Objection is better than Lucid by 1740.85%
+Bookshelf is better than Lucid by 268.18%